Paul-J-Company/Systems-Design/Systems-Design.md

 ### HOWTO: Use AI to Improve the Speed, Accuracy and Clarity of your Platform
 1) Use LLMs to Write Boilerplate Code:<br>
    This accelerates the code writing experience.<br>
-   Use AI Coding Assistants to write code in Bash, Python, Go, YAML, JSON, etc.<br>
+   Use AI Coding Assistants to write code in Bash, Python, Go, Rust, YAML, JSON, etc.<br>
 3) Use LLMs to Learn from Telemetry Data:<br>
    Log data, Monitoring data, Analytics data, Trace data, Network Topology data, etc.<br>
    This helps predict future possible outages, find errors, and accelerates incidence response and root cause analysis.<br>